raiden-network/raiden/docs/rest_api.rst

    :statuscode 204: For a successful connection creation.
    :statuscode 402: If any of the channel deposits fail due to insufficient ETH balance to pay for the gas of the on-chain transactions.
    :statuscode 404: The given token address is not a valid eip55-encoded Ethereum address
-   :statuscode 408: If a timeout happened during any of the transactions.
    :statuscode 409: If any of the provided input to the call is invalid.
    :statuscode 500: Internal Raiden node error.
    :statuscode 503: The API is currently unavailable, e. g. because the Raiden node is still in the initial sync or shutting down.